List of Elena of Avalor characters: Quita Moz

+Cacahuate

-Cacahuate (Richard Kind) is a spirit sloth and Mateo's chanul.
+Cacahuate (voiced by Richard Kind) is a spirit sloth and Mateo's chanul.

+Bubo

+Bubo (voiced by Max Mittelman) is a non-spirit monkey chanul who hopes to become a spirit guide but tends to give terrible advice to humans.

+Flo

-Flo (Kether Donohue) is an alpacamundi model brought to life by Elena's new magic.
+Flo (voiced by Kether Donohue) is an alpacamundi model brought to life by Elena's new magic.

+Ixlan

+Ixlan (voiced by Stephanie Beatriz) is the only living Maruvian and is also known as the Lightning Warrior.

 Villains

+Shuriki

-Shuriki (Jane Fonda) was the evil sorceress who had been the cause of Elena's 41-year imprisonment in the Amulet of Avalor and the killer of Elena and Isabel's parents, King Raul and Queen Lucia.
+Shuriki (voiced by Jane Fonda) was the evil sorceress who had been the cause of Elena's 41-year imprisonment in the Amulet of Avalor and the killer of Elena and Isabel's parents, King Raul and Queen Lucia.
 She took over Avalor with the secret help of Esteban and Victor Delgado.
-She was defeated in "Elena and the Secret of Avalor", and Elena took her rightful place as Avalor's Crowned Princess.
+She was defeated in Elena and the Secret of Avalor, and Elena took her rightful place as Avalor's Crowned Princess.
 Unfortunately, Shuriki went into hiding in a cottage in distant Avaloran lands and has been secretly working with Victor and his daughter Carla, whom she has been teaching powerful magic to in exchange for their help in taking back the kingdom.
 However, in the Season 2 special, "Song of the Sirenas", Shuriki is finally killed off for good by Elena, who used the Scepter of Light to finish her off.
 She is briefly seen in "Coronation Day" as a spirit watching Elena and Ash compete in an Olaball tournament.

+Fiero

-Fiero (Héctor Elizondo) is a Malvago.
+Fiero (voiced by Héctor Elizondo) is a Malvago.
 Long ago, Fiero was supposed to be the next Royal Wizard.
 However, King Raul appointed Alacazar instead, making Fiero angry.
 Fiero became an evil wizard looking for revenge.
 In "Spellbound" he goes to Mateo's Royal Wizard coronation to steal a magic book called the Codex Maru.
 But he was turned into a statue by Mateo.
 However, he was revived in "Rise of the Sorceress" by Shuriki and the Delgados and joined forces with them to take back the kingdom.
 In the "Song of the Sirenas" special, however, in a clash between Fiero and Mateo, the Malvago is turned into a statue once again by Mateo, freeing Avalor from the Malvago once more.

+Orizaba

-Orizaba (Eden Espinosa) is a moth fairy that appeared in "The Scepter of Light" where she tried to plunge the kingdom into darkness with the Eye of Midnight, but Elena managed to defeat her and destroy the Eye forever.
+Orizaba (voiced by Eden Espinosa) is a moth fairy that appeared in "The Scepter of Light" where she tried to plunge the kingdom into darkness with the Eye of Midnight, but Elena managed to defeat her and destroy the Eye forever.
 She returns in "Finding Zuzo" where she captures Zuzo and attempts to steal his magic stripes in order to return to the mortal world and get revenge on Elena but is once again defeated after stumbling over the skin of a banana, causing her to fall into a pit of lava where she is forever gone into oblivion.
 She makes one final appearance in "Coronation Day" as a spirit where she competes in an Olaball tournament against Elena alongside Ash.